sanzharbaltabekov/drgnpckr/README.md

 Watch the full gameplay demonstration here: [**Gameplay Video Link**](https://youtu.be/AmFhGIt9LbM)

 ## Credits
-This project was developed by Assem Zhakanova as part of a Introduction to Game Development course assignment.
+This project was developed by Sanzhar Baltabekov, Adekhan Demenov, and Islam Sultan as part of a Introduction to Game Development course assignment.